cirosantilli/jekyll-cheat/index.md

 layout: layout0
 ---

+`site.markdown` = {{ site.markdown  }}

 #TOC

-Does not seem to be currently possible server side on any Markdown engine.
+Does not seem to be currently possible server side on any Github Pages supported Markdown engine.

 So lets just JS it up: